cs220s25/JJJTeamProject/README.md

 aws_session_token=< VALUE >
 ```

-Once that has been completed, cd into the repo, and change the permissions on the `LocalDeploy.sh` file by using the command `chmod +x LocalDeploy.sh`.
-You can now execute `./LocalDeploy.sh` as a command, which will deploy the bot.
+Once that has been completed, cd into the repo, and change the permissions on the `localMachine/LocalDeploy.sh` file by using the command `chmod +x localMachine/LocalDeploy.sh`.
+You can now execute `localMachine/LocalDeploy.sh` as a command, which will deploy the bot.

 ### For LocalVM (Docker):